 These increased efficiencies also provide a decreased cost to panels.
-The more efficient the panel, and the more people who start using solar as a source of power, drives down the prices.
-These will continue to provide lower cost systems with more efficient systems.
+The more efficient the panel, and the more people who start using solar as a source of power, drive down the prices.
+These will continue to provide lower-cost systems with more efficient systems.

 All in all, solar LED lighting systems are evolving along with industry standards.
 As new technologies are released, companies doing their due diligence start to test and evolve their systems along with these changes.
 Maybe in this decade, we will begin to see even more of a shift and evolution in this industry, making panels smaller, lights brighter, and storage with less of a footprint.